It’s not often that you stumble across a medieval burial ground that’s hidden in plain sight a few minutes walk from London Bridge is it?

 Southwark became one of the poorest areas in London, clogged with dense slums in which disease ran rife.
 Cholera, Pagets Disease, tuberculosis and other diseases helped swell the graveyard’s numbers until it finally closed, heaving, in 1853.

-Visiting Crossbones today you get a glimpse of that buried past, honored by the layers of ribbons and other tokens to commemorate the dead fixed to the cemetery’s iron railings.
+When you visit Cross Bones Graveyard today, you get a glimpse of that buried past; honoured by the layers of ribbons and other tokens to commemorate the dead fixed to the cemetery’s iron railings.

-Look closely and you’ll see a plaque that commemorates “The Outcast Dead”, a sentiment that’s also reflected in the remembrance ceremony that takes place each Halloween and at a monthly vigil held at the graveyard.
+However, look closely at the cemetery gate and you’ll see a plaque that commemorates “The Outcast Dead”, a sentiment that’s also reflected in the remembrance ceremony that takes place each Halloween and at a monthly vigil held at the graveyard.

 It’s all very weird and mystical – but Crossbones really is one of its kind – a throwback to a part of the city’s history that most Londoners today have no clue about.